 In June 2019, the U.S. Supreme Court ruled in Azar v.
 Allina Health Services that HHS failed to comply with statutory notice and comment rulemaking procedures before announcing an earlier policy related to DSH payments made under Medicare to hospitals.
 In response to this adverse ruling, CMS proposed a rule in August 2020 in an attempt to retroactively cure the underlying procedural errors cited by the U.S. Supreme Court as the basis in their decision.
 CMS's action has introduced uncertainty regarding the potential outcomes from the Supreme Court ruling, and the proposed rule has resulted in further litigation.
 If HHS or CMS are unsuccessful in their attempt to assert the proposed rule or another legal basis for their policy, one potential outcome is the federal government could be required to reimburse hospitals, including our affiliated hospitals, for Medicare DSH payments which otherwise would have been payable over certain prior time periods absent the enactment of this policy.
-While the ruling in Allina was specific to the DSH payments calculated for federal fiscal year 2012 for the plaintiff hospitals, we believe that, because of the precedent of this ruling, prior time periods with the potential for higher DSH payments will be remitted to our affiliated hospitals as the result of Allina and subsequent litigation, and, if so, the timing of any such payments.
-Litigants in lawsuits challenging the proposed rule are seeking such relief.
-We anticipate that if it is ultimately determined that our affiliated hospitals are entitled to receive such Medicare DSH payments for these prior time periods, these payments could have a material positive impact on a non-recurring basis in any future period in which net income is recognized in respect thereof as well as on our cash flows from operations in any future period in which these payments are received.
+While the ruling in Allina was specific to the DSH payments calculated for federal fiscal year 2012 for the plaintiff hospitals, the Allina precedent could result in higher DSH payments for federal fiscal years 2005 to 2013.
+There continues to be uncertainty regarding the extent to which, if any, Medicare DSH payments would be remitted to our affiliated hospitals as the result of Allina and subsequent litigation as well as litigation related to other Medicare DSH payments for these prior time periods, these payments could have a material positive impact on a non-recurring basis in any future period in which net income is recognized in respect thereof as well as on our cash flows from operations in any future period in which these payments are received; however, based on recent judicial developments, we believe the likelihood of our affiliated hospitals receiving any Medicare DSH payments in respect of prior periods as set forth above has decreased.